 Department of Chemistry

 Madison, WI 53706

 Faculty Assistant (FA) Positions in Chemistry

 Interested candidates who are not students need to apply as faculty assistants (FAs).
 Faculty Assistant positions are advertised on the Jobs at UW-Madison website.
-Current listing: Faculty Assistant in Chemistry for Spring 2017 (closes January 6, 2017)
+Current listing: Faculty Assistant in Chemistry for Summer 2017 (closes May 7, 2017)